Lance Armstrong stripped of all seven Tour de France wins by UCI

 He has always denied taking performance-enhancing drugs but chose not to fight Usada's charges against him.

-The UCI has been criticised for failing to do more to prevent doping.
+for failing to do more to prevent doping.
 However, McQuaid, who took over from Hein Verbruggen in 2005, said he had "no intention" of resigning.

 "This is a crisis, the biggest crisis cycling has ever faced," said Irishman McQuaid.
 "I like to look at this crisis as an opportunity for our sport and everyone involved in it to realise it is in danger and to work together to go forward.